juulsA/exportJson/README.md

 The script uses the "project name" ( optional:  + "_" + "variant" ) as the file name and asks for the optional arguments `revision` and `company`.
 By passing `?rev "xyz"` and `?company "name"` as arguments to the `exportJson` function, the input prompt is suppressed and these values are used for file generation.
 This is can be useful to customize the function to your needs.

+The output can be configured by passing the optional arguments directly (as listed below) or by using a [JSON file](https://github.com/juulsA/exportJson/blob/7fcd285ad1a78d0ed90ee3009498ae475852c5b5/config.json) that contains the output configuration.
+The JSON file can be used passing `?config "filePath"` to the `exportJson` function.

+If a JSON file is used, but the linewidths are not to be changed, the value `"design"` must be used instead of a number ( e.g. `0.1`).

 ### Optional arguments
 | argument | description | type |
 | ------| ------ | ------ |